Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the input schema already documents all parameters.
-The description adds no additional parameter information beyond the schema.
-Baseline score of 3 is appropriate.
+Schema coverage is 100% with clear descriptions for all 6 parameters.
+The description adds no extra parameter information beyond what the schema provides, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.